Stan Walker: Early life (1990–2009)

 At the age of 15, Walker started going to church, after hearing a testimony of a girl who had a similar family background to his.
 Walker says his passion for music and church made him a "good boy" again.
 After several violent episodes, Walker and his family moved back to Australia and settled in Coolangatta, Queensland.
 In 2009, Walker lost a daughter when his then-girlfriend suffered a miscarriage.
 He had planned to call his baby, Ataahua, which is Māori for "beautiful", and wears her name as a tattoo on his neck.
 Before Walker had entered Australian Idol, he was a shop assistant at a menswear shop in Coolangatta.

-Walker says that moving to Australia helped him get over the 'shame buzz' and pursue a career in entertainment.
+Walker says that moving to Australia helped him pursue a career in entertainment.